fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 author_profile: true
 ---

+Most of these articles are already open source.
+If you need a copy of the other ones, send me an email.

 Deglaciation-driven triggering of volcanic unrest - insights from Hudson volcano with finite elements and InSAR and DEM data.<br>
 **Delgado, F.**, In prep